Gabriel9938/Gabriel9938/README.md

 - 👋 Hi, I’m @Gabriel9938
 - 👀 I’m interested in IoT, Software Development and Cloud Computing
-- 🌱 I’m currently learning IoT and Cloud Computing
+- 🌱 I’m currently learning React and Python GUI(pyside6 & QT)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gbkong98@gmail.com